 - Raising

-sessionmode whentransactionwould work — gives up most of the pooling benefit. - Setting
+sessionmode whentransactionwould work — it gives up most of the pooling benefit. - Enabling prepared statements in transaction mode but leaving

 FAQ

 What pool size should each app instance have?
 Start at 5 to 10.
-Most apps need fewer than they think.
-Raise only with evidence of contention.
+Most apps need fewer connections than they think because each backend serves requests sequentially at high throughput.
+Raise only with evidence of contention (requests queuing for a free connection).